 Sec.
 1201.
-It is the intent of the legislature to provide appropriations for the fiscal year ending on September 30, 2014 for the line items listed in part 1.
-The fiscal year 2013-2014 appropriations are anticipated to be the same as those for fiscal year 2012-2013, except that the line items will be adjusted for changes in caseload and related costs, federal fund match rates, economic factors, and available revenue.
+(1) It is the intent of the legislature to provide appropriations for the fiscal year ending on September 30, 2014 for the line items listed in part 1.
+The fiscal year 2013-2014 appropriations are anticipated to be the same as those for fiscal year 2012-2013, excluding appropriations designated as 1-time appropriations and adjusting for changes in caseload and related costs, federal fund match rates, economic factors, and available revenue.
 These adjustments will be determined after the January 2013 consensus revenue estimating conference.